 AS A VOLUNTEER, YOU'LL GET TO:

-- Enjoy living in Africa’s adventure capital, where you can fill your weekends with adrenaline activities like bungee jumping and white water rafting, or takeadvantageofoptionaltripstowildlife havens like Botswana’s Chobe National Park,or on a tour to visit our wild-born cubs in release sites located in Livingstone, Zambia or Antelope Park, Zimbabwe.
+- Live in Africa’s adventure capital, where you can fill your weekends with adrenaline activities like bungee jumping, white water rafting, or optional trips to wildlife havens like Botswana’s Chobe National Park

 “I’ve loved my time here in Victoria Falls.
 Everyone – from the locals to our staff – were so friendly and helpful.
 Working with Ashley and the photography volunteers has been an unforgettable experience, and I have gained a lot of photography skills that I will take with me in the future.
 As a photography volunteer, you get to bounce around between the other projects, so you really get a sense of what everyone is working on and how they are benefiting the community and conservation.”